 - Parodied in Metalocalypse, when Murderface joins the Church of Satan and goes to Black Mass.
 They come across as rather timid, cowardly people that can't stand up for themselves.
 Then played straight in The Stinger, when the Church of Satan actually does summon a demon. (although considering DETHKLOK was there it could've unknowingly been their doing).

 - Subverted on Moral Orel.
-Coach Stopframe worships Satan believing him to be some powerful being that can help him win over Clay's heart and help the school's team.
-When he joins actual satanists, they turn out to a bunch of sloppy hedonists.
+Coach Stopframe worships Satan, believing him to be some powerful being that can help him win over Clay's heart and help the school's team.
+When he joins actual satanists, they turn out to be a bunch of sloppy hedonists, and are utterly horrified that Stopframe brought Orel to be a Virgin Sacrifice (they said to bring a virgin, they meant an adult virgin to join their orgy) and don't bother Orel at all (in fact, he gets along rather well with them).
+Coach Stopframe does wind up disgusted with them, but it's more because they're uncouth and unattractive than any religious reason.